 Get Familiar with the Game

-Begin by reading or visiting the web sites of industry and trade publications such as: The Blood Horse, Daily Racing Form and Thoroughbred Times.
+Begin by reading or visiting the web sites of industry and trade publications such as: The Blood Horse and Daily Racing Form.
 Also, many farms and racetracks have informative web sites.

 Attend the races.
 Attend the sales.
 Observe owners, trainers, consignors, buyers, veterinarians and other professionals in action.